ArchipelagoMW/Archipelago/worlds/pokemon_emerald/docs/rom changes.md

 ## Game State Changes/Softlock Prevention

 - Mr. Briney never disappears or stops letting you use his ferry
+- Upon releasing Kyogre, Sootopolis and Sky Pillar will be advanced to after Rayquaza has been awakened, skipping the Wallace and Rayquaza fetch quest
 - Prevent the player from flying or surfing until they have received the Pokedex
 - The S.S.
-Tidal will be available at all times if you have the option enabled
+Tidal will be available at all times
+- All time-based berry gifts are locked to a one-time gift of a specific berry
+- Terra and Marine Cave are given fixed locations, and the weather events revealing them are permanent until the legendary encounter is resolved
+- Mirage Island is always present
+- During dexsanity, certain trainers don't disappear/deactivate
+- During berry randomization, it is impossible to plant berries or for berry trees to change state
 - Some NPCs or tiles are removed on the creation of a new save file based on player options
 - Ensured that every species has some damaging move by level 5
+- Route 115 has an alternate layout (must be enabled through Archipelago) which includes a bumpy slope that can cross the ledge normally blocking you from entering Meteor Falls from Rustboro City
-- Route 115 may have strength boulders between the beach and cave entrance based on player options
+- Route 115 may have strength boulders (must be enabled through Archipelago) between the beach and cave entrance
+- Route 118 has an alternate layout (must be enabled through Archipelago) that blocks you from surfing between shores and adds a rail so that it can be crossed using the Acro Bike
 - The Petalburg Gym is set up based on your player options rather than after the first 4 gyms
 - The E4 guards will actually check all your badges (or gyms beaten based on your options) instead of just the Feather Badge